near/docs/docs/7.primitives/dex/interacting/bos.md

 We will use [Ref Finance](https://app.ref.finance/) as an AMM contract in this section.

 :::warning
 Before initiating any actions related with swapping tokens you must have to check that a wallet has a sufficient storage deposit on a token's smart contract.
-Otherwise, tokens may be stucked in the contract's "owner" account and you will need to solve this issue via Ref Finance support.
+Otherwise, tokens may be stuck in the contract's "owner" account and you will need to solve this issue via Ref Finance support.
 :::

 <Tabs>